Hashal890/Kimaye-Clone/README.md

 ## Feedback

-If you have any feedback, please reach out to us at:
+If you have any feedback, please reach out me via [Email-ID](pardeshiharshal90@gmail.com)
-- Humam UI Islam => humam.alam19@gmail.com
-- Harshal Pardeshi => pardeshiharshal90@gmail.com
-- Dilip Kumar => dilip19121998@gmail.com
-- Rohit Mourya => rohitmourya0012@gmail.com
-- Prashant Kumar => kumar.prashant477@gmail.com
-- Abhay Agarwal => abhaytalkin@gmail.com